 A solar eclipse can be an exhilarating, albeit terrifying, experience.
 Humans have been observing, and accurately predicting solar eclipses from as early as 1375 BC.
-Each culture had created their own mythical explanations for the occurrence, from sun-eating dragons and wolves, to divine fighting siblings.
+Each culture had created their own mythical explanations for the occurrence, from Sun-eating dragons and wolves, to divine fighting siblings.

-On July 2 of this year, the moon will pass between the Earth and the sun causing a 90-mile-wide shadow that obscures the sun as it travels across the Earth’s surface over the course of 90 minutes.
+On July 2 of this year, the Moon will pass between the Earth and the Sun causing a 90-mile-wide shadow that obscures the Sun as it travels across the Earth’s surface over the course of 90 minutes.
 All direct sunlight will be blocked as parts of the Earth are plunged into darkness in an event called ‘totality.’

-During totality observers can see the sun’s corona and atmosphere, the sheer beauty of which has been known plummet people into tearful awe.
+During totality observers can see the Sun’s corona and atmosphere, the sheer beauty of which has been known plummet people into tearful awe.
 Nature will also respond in unpredictable ways, as confused animals will try to get to sleep in this unexpected darkness.

 Experience Totality In Chile

-At its maximum, totality in the July 2 eclipse will last four minutes and thirty three seconds, which can only be experienced in a remote and inaccessible part of the Pacific Ocean as this eclipse barely passes over land.
+At its maximum, totality in the July 2 eclipse will last a total of four minutes and thirty three seconds, which can only be experienced in a remote and inaccessible part of the Pacific Ocean as this eclipse barely passes over land.
 A map of the eclipse path can be viewed here.

 Fortunately, the small sliver of land where totality can be experienced happens to be Chile, the so-called Astronomy Capital of the World, as well as parts of Western Argentina.
 Anyone lucky enough to be in these regions on July 2, will be treated to sublime views of an eclipsed sun just an hour before sunset, an event called “double twilight.”

-While totality can be seen in both Argentina and Chile, Chile is the better option for several reasons.
+While totality can be seen in both Argentina and Chile, Chile is the better option of the two for several reasons.
 Totality will take place in Chile at about 13° above the horizon, while in Argentina it will be about 10°, which means that there is a greater chance of clouds obscuring this remarkable spectacle.

 Secondly, parts of Chile have the clearest skies in the world and thus are home to some of the world’s largest and most powerful observatories, such as the U.S.-operated Cerro Tololo Inter-American Observatory (CTIO) and the European Southern Observatory (ESO) at La Silla.